Who We Are

 Let’s have some fun.

-That is really what Art at The Bodega has always been about.
+That is really what our art studio has always been about.

-Kaitlyn and I love to have fun and we have create a place where folks can come into our studio with their kids, family and friends to spend some time away from the hustle and bustle of life, work, grocery shopping, cooking, cleaning and all the other things that life demands of us.
+Kaitlyn and I love to have fun and we love Art of every kind and we have create an art studio where folks can come into our studio with their kids, family and friends to spend some time away from the hustle and bustle of life, work, grocery shopping, cooking, cleaning and all the other things that life demands of us.
+We have art instruction in Pottery Painting, Wheel Throwing, Canvas Painting, Farmhouse signs and many, many DIY options.

 You enter the studio and immediately the outside world is gone.
 There is always hip music playing, there are fun artistic projects everywhere the eye can see, there are snacks and drinks, and there are people laughing, talking, and spending a little time creating.